nicolas-grekas/Patchwork-Doc/Advanced-HTTP-en.md

 Destroying `$_REQUEST` as soon as possible to avoid any temptation to use it solves item 1.1.
 Anyway, its portability is limited by *php.ini*.

-Item 4.1 makes it impossible to fix defects 2.1 and 2.2.
+Item 4.1 makes it impossible to fix 2.1 and 2.2.
 Point 2.3 is inherent in how PHP works.

 Point 4.3 requires writing and parsing the request body in PHP.
 When a large file is transferred, it is embarrassing to monopolize the server with such a process.
 In addition, this is unlikely to be portable because it requires changing the configuration of the web server.
 This therefore seems not viable as a general solution.